DavidFirth/alt3/docs/_pages/leagues/england-championship.md

 {% include leagues/england-championship/alt3-table.html %}

-Sheffield Wednesday are subject to a 18-points deduction.
-This has been accounted for in the _Rate_ calculation.
+Sheffield Wednesday are subject to a 18-point deduction, and Leicester City to a 6-point deduction.
+These have been accounted for in the _Rate_ calculation.

 <style>
 .svg-wrap {